marcinsaj/block-in-12-nixie-tube-clock/README.md

-# block-in-12-nixie-tube-clock
-IN-12 Nixie tube clock based on the ATmega328P using MiniCore.
-Features a solid aluminum enclosure, a rotary switch, and two push buttons for all user settings.
-Inspired by vintage control panels.
-No Wi-Fi.
-No Bluetooth.
-No app.
+# BLOCK IN-12 Nixie Tube Clock

+## Features

+- 4 × IN-12 Nixie tubes
+- Heavy-duty enclosure built from extruded aluminum profiles
+- Rotary switch and two solid push buttons
+- Direct front-panel control
+- No Wi-Fi, no Bluetooth, no app
+- 12 V DC power input

+## Design Philosophy

+This project was inspired by vintage laboratory and industrial control equipment.
+The enclosure is built from extruded aluminum profiles.
+The goal was to build a clock that does one thing well: display the time.
+All clock settings are accessible directly from the front panel using a rotary switch and two push buttons.
+The clock operates entirely offline.
+There is no Wi-Fi, Bluetooth, or app.